Shopify/polaris/documentation/guides/migrating-from-v5-to-v6.md

 ### Removed legacy topbar theming

 With the new visual styles the TopBar theming has been replaced with the `ThemeProvider`.
-If you want to change the `TopBar` appearance you can ovveride the theme or the CSS variables.
+If you want to change the `TopBar` appearance you can override the theme or the CSS variables.

 ```diff
 <AppProvider